Name That Unfolds Like Lotus Blossom

 - Almost every character in Goblins is an example of this trope.

 - There is some Truth in Television to this.
 Most names mean something, but they normally aren't translated.
-Most Native American names sound like "Running Bull" or something similar in their native language, so they usually translate it to make sure everyone knows exactly what they were named after.
+Most Native American names sound like "Running Bull" or something similar in their native language, so it's usually translated in media to make sure everyone knows exactly what they were named after.
+This actually started with the Bureau of Indian Affairs' attempt to take Indian census.
+Traditionals may have several names plus assorted nicknames throughout their lifetimes.
+The BIA started making people use assigned names at least when dealing with the U.S. government.

 - A particularly amusing Native American example is the 19th century warrior whose name was translated as "Young Man Afraid of His Horses".
-Apparently a more accurate translation is "Young Man Whose Horses Fear Him", but either way the name belongs here.
+Apparently a more accurate translation is "Young Man Whose Enemies Fear His Horses" — in other words, the minute they see his horses coming it's Bring My Brown Pants — but either way the name belongs here.

 - Related to this trope, in the German language (and perhaps others), an official title or name has its spaces removed and all the constituent words are pushed together into a single run-on word.